Our thinking

 Risk categorization

 As noted above, there are currently no specific laws or regulations directly governing AI in France.
-The EU AI Act will introduce its own system of risk categorization.
+The EU AI Act introduces its own system of risk categorization.
 However:

 • The proposed IPC amendment imposes strict control over the exploitation of AI-generated works, without categorizing them according to risk.